aibolem/RAMDanceToolkitwiki/about-Hakoniwa.md

 * movie link comes

 - Tornado
-put a watertank and voporizer(in the watertank) and fan(on the ceiling) in a box, and make a tornado.
+put a water tank and fog machine(in the water tank) and fan(on the ceiling) in a box, and make a tornado.
 Dancer can control tornado through controlling the fan on the ceiling.

 * movie link comes